 Other factors that may complicate an uninsured motorist claim include the fact that driving without insurance is against the law and criminal charges might be filed, especially if the person was also driving without a license and/or was a drunk driver or a hit and run.
-Additionally, although some uninsured motorist insurance contains certain exclusions or limitations, because uninsured motorist coverage is mandatory in Missouri, sometimes these exclusions or limitations have been struck down because our State has a public policy that overrides those provisions.
+Additionally, some uninsured motorist insurance contains certain exclusions or limitations because uninsured motorist coverage is mandatory in Missouri, sometimes these exclusions or limitations have been struck down because our State has a public policy that overrides those provisions.
 Also, in some circumstances, the accident victim may be allowed to stack or add other policies of uninsured motorist coverage on cars that are garaged at the same household.

 Missouri Uninsured Motorist Accident Lawyers

 The lawyers at Aaron Sachs & Associates, P.C. can help answer your questions about Missouri uninsured motorist accidents.
 We can help you understand your rights and the process of pursuing compensation for injuries, pain, suffering, lost wages, medical bills, wrongful death, etc.